rvdborne/SAML/README.md

 # SAML Authentication Plugin

-Plugin Version 4.0 compatible with Telligent Community 7.x and Up
+Plugin Version 4.10.x compatible with Telligent Community 10.x and Up (see branch Telligent7 for older version support)

 #### What is the SAML Authentication Plugin